-We had so much fun at the aquarium last week.
-We’re so spoiled and have an amazing one locally that’s incredible for the kids–and any chance for a 45 minute trip, drive through espresso en route and quiet time (forced naps) along the way is good with me!
-The kids were super excited (dare I say PUMPED) about the penguins, sharks and the “fishies” (Kate especially..).
+We had the best trip to the aquarium last week—any chance for a 45 minute trip, drive through espresso en route and quiet time (forced naps) along the way is good with me!
+The kids were super pumped about the penguins, sharks and the “fishies” (Kate especially).
 I personally love the jellies, I could spend my entire time in that exhibit!
 And the sea turtle!
-Oh!–he’s lovely.
+Well.

 I’ve noticed the kids have been a bit needier as of late.
 I think our initial weeks with our third baby, Emma, were pretty seamless, everyone adjusted pretty well actually!
 But as things have settled, both of my older children have expressed their need for more mom or dad time.
 Luke shows it in his times away from me and clinging a bit right before we have to say goodbye.
 Kate has shown it in that she’s wanted to be held for about a week straight now 🙂

 Then they both just flat out always miss dad when he’s at school or work; you and me both kiddos.
 So I’m in this process of learning how to fill their love tank but still be aware that there are challenges that they can conquer without me (for Luke, being able to go for a morning or two of preschool each week).

 Everyone’s perspective differs so much, but I hope to give my kids as much security as I can in these moments, or at least err on it.
 There are some moments where they can totally muscle through and do hard things, and then again there are moments where I want to give them the freedom of being only THREE or ONE (really.. they are babes.) and being needy.